uniQIndividual/zstd-jsonl-filter/README.md

 # How to use zstd-jsonl-filter

 Say you had a couple billion ~~Destiny 2 PGCR sessions~~ log entires from your fortune 500 employer (please don't actually use it for that) which are neatly separated in smaller chunks and compressed with zstd.
 If you wanted to extract only relevant entries  ~~( e.g. all Team Scorched matches)~~ you'd have to temporarily store a decompressed version in ram or disk to filter them.
-With zstd-jsonl-filter you can perform these pattern matching without ever needing to hold the entire file.
+With zstd-jsonl-filter you can perform this pattern matching without ever needing to hold the entire file.

 1. Build zstd-jsonl-filter or download [the latest release](https://github.com/uniQIndividual/zstd-jsonl-filter/releases/latest)
 2. Open ``config.json`` and set your parameters (see [this section](https://github.com/uniQIndividual/zstd-jsonl-filter#options) for more details)
 3. Make sure your data is in the following format (i.e. no tar):
 ```
-input_path
+input_path/
 ├───12000000000-12010000000.jsonl.zst
 │   └───12000000000-12010000000.jsonl
 ├───12010000000-12020000000.jsonl.zst